abcnull/api-auto-test/README.md

 **to be realized**

-1. https request now has been identified as http.
+1. Https request now has been identified as http.
 Although there is a util class about getting https and there is also some method about producing https request method in Base, they dose not work for i have tested.
 Later i will implement these
 2. Now, this project support get and post.
 Later it will support more request method
 3. Later, it will support cookie, and excel should also add a new column "cookie"
 4. Now get method does not support parameter passing.
 It will be supported